EVOLUTION – Biology 4250

 kilobase section of chromosome in modest sized samples of these species.

-On the flip side, negative selection can reduce frequency of closely linked surrounding alleles
+On the flip side, negative selection can reduce frequency of closely linked alleles as well.

 Nonrandom mating, which virtually always indicates some mate selection, probably occurs in